If we’re not careful The Lost Art of Letter Writing will soon be a reality.

 Birthday cards seem to be going the same way as Christmas ones.
 Instead of actually having to make the remotest effort to remember the birthdays of your nearest and dearest, your Google calendar or Facebook will put up a nice reminder and the birthday girl or guy will get likes and comments from everyone they have ever met and even people they have never met.
 Try turning off this notification and see how many people actually remember.
 It’s an interesting experiment.

-The waning art of letter writing, a good thing or a sad thing?
+The waning and soon to be lost art of letter writing, a good thing or a sad thing?

 If you’re feeling even the tiniest bit nostalgic, why don’t you pick up a pen, dig out a card and a stamp and drop someone an actual physical item of mail.
 Perhaps to somebody older who doesn’t use social media.
 Or to someone far away (like me!- I know, I know, I told you we don’t have a letter box, you can send it care of my folks and I’ll pick it up next time I’m back in the UK, it would be a lovely surprise) who you think of often, but never get round to getting in touch with.
 It might just make their day….and at a later date your day, should they return the favour and reply.

 I’m going to do just that.
 Card and pen are poised.
 I haven’t decided who I’m going to write to or what I’m going to write, but someone, somewhere in this wide world of ours will receive some actual mail from me SOON – it could be YOU (but only if I have your address, so if I don’t have it, you need to message me).
+Wanna be my pen pal?
 S.W.A.L.K., P.T.O., over and out.